Have you ever taken the time to understand why you work for other people?

 The nature and concept of the workforce is changing.

-Contractual employees as well as virtual employees may become the norm for certain industries, per my recent January 27, 2011 post.
+Contractual employees as well as virtual employees may become the norm for certain industries.
 And you just may have the persona that lends itself to creating a successful career as a productive serial employee. ( A caveat here: I’m not condoning those employees who have a history of not being able to hold a job.
 There are other factors at work in this latter scenario that are outside the scope of this blog.)

 US engineering schools are looking at a globally diverse undergraduate and graduate student composition.
 And they are trying to retain these graduates as a means of human resource / asset management.
 Otherwise there’s a big brain drain. (“Global and Virtual Teamwork”, Aditya Johri, J Eng Educ (Washington, D.C.)
 99 no1 Jan 2010).
 And that works for engineering and technical needs going both ways across both oceans.
 This aspect needs to be a strong consideration of business planning for companies hiring permanent and contracted employees.